 The number, size and shape of full HD TV pixels

-The number, size and shape of pixels on Full HD screen optimized for maximum resolution 1920x1080.
-Ideally, incoming source should much the display’s native resolution.
+The number, size and shape of pixels on Full HD screen optimised for maximum resolution 1920x1080.
+Ideally, incoming sources should match the display’s native resolution.
 Upscaling splits source pixels unevenly.
 Standard definition is 720×576.
-1920/720 = 2.66 … is not even.
-That is why standard definition DVD, Foxtel, Digital Free to Air does not look good on a Full HD screen.
+1920/720 = 2.66 is not even.
+That is why standard definition DVD, Foxtel, Digital Free to Air may not look good on a Full HD screen.

-Furthermore, in some areas, like here at Mona Vale Sydney Northern Beaches no free to air broadcasts in Full HD received at all.
+Furthermore, in some areas, like here at Mona Vale Sydney Northern Beaches no digital free to air broadcasts in true Full HD were received as of 2011.
 The maximum free to air resolution here is 1440x1080 on Gem and One HD.

 |SBS HD||1280×720||Standard HD|

-Now look at the cheap HD screen with 1440×1080 pixels and upscaleing from a regular 720×576 definition.
-1440/720 is even number.
-That is why 1440 screen is better for viewing DVD, Free to Air SD or HD, Foxtel standard or Foxtel HD.
+Now look at the cheap HD screen with 1440×1080 pixels and upscaling from a regular 720x576 definition.
+1440/720 is an even number.
+That is why the 1440 screen is better for viewing DVD, Free to Air SD or HD, Foxtel standard or Foxtel HD.

-To fix problem on Full HD screens you can turn on all noise and mpeg filters to max and reduce sharpness.
-Some Full HD TV models do have a good upscaling technique.
+To fix definition issues on full HD TV screens you can turn on all noise and mpeg filters to max and reduce sharpness.
+Some Full HD TV models do have a good up scaling technique.